 At the same time, Francis said, Turkey has a “great responsibility,” because of its history and location bridging East and West, to help bring different communities together and promote the path to peace.

 Erdogan criticizes Islamophobia

-In an address given in Francis’ presence, Turkish President Recep Tayyip Erdogan highlighted what he said was a disturbing trend of increased racism and Islamophobia in the West, while Islamist extremism wracks parts of the Middle East.
+In his address, Erdogan highlighted what he said was a disturbing trend of increased racism and Islamophobia in the West, at the same time as Islamist extremism wracks parts of the Middle East.

 The world must come together if it wants to combat terrorism, he said.

 The Turkish leader also suggested the West should not turn a blind eye to abuses committed by Syrian President Bashar al-Assad while it pursues ISIS.

 The timing of the Pope’s visit, in this period of unrest, is extremely significant, Erdogan added, voicing hope that it would lead to an “auspicious era” of improved relations in the world.

 Francis also met with Prime Minister Ahmet Davutoglu and will hold talks with the head of the country’s religious affairs directorate, Mehmet Gormez.

 On his first trip to Turkey as pontiff, Francis will also spend time with the head of the Orthodox Church.